HD-OOD3D: Supervised and Unsupervised Out-of-Distribution object detection in LiDAR data: Analysis of the Evaluation Protocol for 3D OOD

-We use the ground truth data to train the MLP with the actual annotated 'unknown' classes, which we will refer to as the 'Oracle MLP.'
+We use the ground truth data to train the MLP with the actual annotated 'unknown' classes, like in Section \ref{sec:comparison}.
 We demonstrate that many external factors could impact the performance and resulting metrics, which are not disclosed in \cite{revisiting}.
-We identify several key parameters that significantly influence the effectiveness of the Oracle MLP when applied to GT data, allowing us to examine the influence of these parameters independently of the actual performance of the MLP.
+We identify several key parameters that significantly influence the effectiveness of HD-OOD3D when applied to GT data, allowing us to examine the influence of these parameters independently of the actual performance of the MLP.

-In the first stage, we train a CenterPoint \cite{Yin_2021_CVPR} object detector on the Argoverse 2 dataset \cite{wilson2021argoverse} with classical training regimes \cite{revisiting, Yin_2021_CVPR}.
-This model obtained a mAP score of 35.2 on the known classes.
-For the two-stage family of methods, we train an MLP after freezing the initial detector Centerpoint.
-We use a 3-layer MLP where we divide the dimensionality by two between every layer, followed by a sigmoid activation function, on top of our frozen pretrained CenterPoint model.
-We train it for 5 epochs, with a polynomial learning rate using a power of $3$, with an initial learning rate of $1\mathrm{e}{-3}$.
-For ease of reading, we include relevant experiments from the best single-stage model ODIN \cite{odin} (see Section \ref{sec:single_stage}) and the two-stage Oracle MLP in the following.
+For the two-stage family of methods, we train an MLP after freezing the initial detector Centerpoint, like in the previous section, and use the same MLP architecture.
+For ease of reading, we include the relevant experiments from our two-stage HD-OOD3D in the following.